-BRIEF-Lead Eastern Investment to set up media JV
+BRIEF-Lead Eastern Investment to set up media jv

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it to set up a media JV in Hebei, with two Hebei-based firms
+* Says it to set up a culture media jv in Beijing with two individuals

-* Says the JV will with registered capital of 100 million and the co to hold 49 percent stake in it
+* Says the jv with registered capital of 10 million yuan and the co to hold 55 percent stake in it

 Further company Coverage: (Beijing Headline News)